 Nationally, there has been a growing demand for fisheries managers to address broader ecosystem functions such as predator-prey interactions and environmental factors during their fisheries management planning.
 Ecosystem science has improved in recent years, though the challenges of comprehensive data collection continue.
-While the A-majority of the Commission's species are managed and assessed on a single species basis, there have been significant advancements in the development and use of ecological reference points for Atlantic menhaden management.
-Horseshoe crabs of Delaware Bay origin are also managedment in an ecosystem context to account for the forage needs of migratory shorebirds.
-When ecosystem information is available, the Commission has managed accordingly to provide ecosystem services.
+While the majority of the Commission's species are managed and assessed on a single species basis, there have been significant advancements in the development and use of ecological reference points for Atlantic menhaden management.
+Horseshoe crabs of Delaware Bay origin are also managed in an ecosystem context to account for the forage needs of migratory shorebirds.
 The Commission remains committed to seeking ecological sustainability over the long-term through continuing its work on multispecies assessment modeling and the development of ecosystem-based reference points in its fisheries management planning process.